 Spain – the land of flamenco, paella, and passion.
 Famous for its beautiful unique regions and sparkling beaches, its is the perfect destination for your next holiday.
 If you’re wondering about how to start planning a trip to Spain, what to pack, where to go, how to get a visa for Spain, you’ve come to the right place.
-In our Spain trip planner guide, we’ll tell you all about where to go and where to stay and provide you with options to create your perfect Spain travel itinerary.
+In our Spain trip planner guide, we’ll tell you all about the best places to visit and where to stay and provide you with options to create your perfect Spain travel itinerary.

 Your Spain trip cost will vary depending on whether you spring for luxury tours of Spain or decide to stick to something a little more low-key.
 You’ll find suggestions for all budgets in our guide so that you can create a great vacation no matter what.

 The best time of year to visit really depends on what kind of activities you’re looking to do, so take this advice into consideration when planning a trip to Spain.
 The country is beautiful year-round, regardless.
 Both spring and fall have a nice crisp climate and a wide variety of things to do, such as cultural festivities.

 July and August are the most humid and crowded times of year, especially along the coastal areas.
 Temperatures can soar into the 40s (Celsius), and many businesses will take longer siestas during the summer season.
 The winter months can get quite cold, especially in the middle of the country, and there typically aren’t as many cultural activities taking place during this season, though Spanish cities are always fun to visit no matter what.

 Some places in Spain are great to visit all year round.
 Canary Island are well-known as the warmest places in Europe.
 Traveling to Gran Canaria may be a great idea during winter- it won’t be that crowded and you’ll still enjoy the beautiful weather.